ading2210/libcurl.js/README.md

 ## Javascript API:

 ### Importing the Library:
 To import the library, follow the build instructions in the previous section, and copy `client/out/libcurl.js` and `client/out/libcurl.wasm` to a directory of your choice.
 After the script is loaded, call `libcurl.load_wasm`, specifying the url of the `libcurl.wasm` file.
+You do not need to call `libcurl.load_wasm` if you use the `libcurl_full.js` file, as the WASM will be bundled into the JS file.

 ```html
 <script defer src="./out/libcurl.js" onload="libcurl.load_wasm('/out/libcurl.wasm');"></script>